FISHING LICENSES & REGULATIONS FAQs

 Yes, for a Trout/Salmon Permit; no, for a Lake Erie Permit.

-Beginning January 1, 2015, Senior Resident Lifetime License holders will be required to purchase a Trout/Salmon Permit each year that the license holder desires to fish for trout.
+Beginning January 1, 2015, Senior Resident Lifetime License holders are required to purchase a Trout/Salmon Permit each year that the license holder desires to fish for trout.

 However, a Senior Resident Lifetime License holder who purchased a Trout/Salmon Permit or a Combination Trout-Salmon/Lake Erie Permit before January 1, 2015 is "grandfathered", they remain exempt from the requirement to purchase a Trout/Salmon Permit annually.